HankTk/my-application-builder/README.md

 This will:
 1. Start the Angular development server
 2. Launch the Electron application
-3. Open DevTools for debugging
+3. Enable hot reloading for development

 ## Building for Production